arjunsatarkar/hitomezashi/README.md

 Library, CLI and web app to generate hitomezashi patterns.
 These are an example of visually complex and structured patterns arising from simple rules.

-Here is an example of such a pattern:
+Here is an example of such a pattern (different colours are also supported):

 <img src="https://raw.githubusercontent.com/untir-l/hitomezashi/main/sample.png" alt="sample hitomezashi pattern" width="500" height="500">